 Stabilization primarily involves replacing loose and crumbling mortar and wall sections essential to the stability of a structure.
 Care is taken to match the original color, form and texture when repairing with modern materials.
 Often, room interiors and the surrounding terrain are regraded to aid in draining water away from the walls and structures.
 The focus of all stabilization activities is the safety of the visitors and preservation of the structures.
 It is not intended to reconstruct the site to its original appearance.
 Therefore, much of what you see at the site appears as it did when unearthed by archaeologists.

-The Anasazi also wore simply jewelry.
+Ancestral Puebloans also wore simply jewelry.
 Necklaces and pendants were fashioned from polished bone and rock, and suspended with leather or plant fiber cord.
 Sea shells were also used in jewelry, traded from as far away as the Pacific Coast.

 For food, the people of Mule Canyon Ruin raised corn, beans and squash on the surrounding mesa top.
 They also collected a variety of wild plants, nuts, bulbs, and berries.
 Meat from their wild turkeys as well as wild game supplemented their diet.
 The men hunted deer and bighorn sheep with a bow and arrow, or snared and netted rabbits and other small game.
 Varying combinations of these items were included into a stew, constantly simmering over the family hearth.

 To cook, eat, store and carry their food and other items, the women of Mule Canyon Ruin made a wide variety of fine pottery.
-It is assumed that Anasazi women were the potters, as women in the modern Pueblos are.
+It is assumed that Ancestral Pueblo women were the potters, as women in the modern Pueblos are.
 The pottery was made by coiling the clay into small "ropes".
 These ropes were laid one atop another to achieve the basic form of the vessel, then pinched together, smoothed and polished with a stone.
 Organic or mineral pigments were applied to the surface, often in lavish geometric designs.
 The piece was then "fired" or baked.
 Anasazi pottery consisted of bowls, dippers, pitchers, mugs and cooking and storage containers of various shapes and sizes.
 Most of the pottery produced at Mule Canyon Ruin exhibited black and white designs.
 However, some red and orange pottery was also produced and/or traded from northern Arizona.

-The excavation of Mule Canyon Ruin yielded a variety of stone and bone tools used by the Anasazi to aid in their daily chores.
+The excavation of Mule Canyon Ruin yielded a variety of stone and bone tools used by the Ancestral Puebloans to aid in their daily chores.
 These included chipped and flaked tools such as knives, scrapers, saws, drills and arrow points.
 Hammers, axes and mauls were also discovered, produced by grinding the stone into shape.
 Bone tolls included scrapers, awls and weaving tools such as needles.

-The Anasazi of Mule Canyon Ruin suffered many ailments, diseases, and injuries brought on by their diet, living conditions and difficult way of life.
+The Ancestral Pueblo of Mule Canyon Ruin suffered many ailments, diseases, and injuries brought on by their diet, living conditions and difficult way of life.
 They suffered from malnutrition and osteoporosis, caused by a low-protein, high-carbohydrate diet.
 Gum and tooth disorders were complicated by chewing the sand that became mixed with their food.
 Respiratory infections and tuberculosis were common, brought on by breathing the smoke of enclosed fires and by parasites.
 They particularly suffered from degenerative arthritis, caused by lifting and carrying heavy loads, and irritated by sleeping in cold, damp rooms.

-The Anasazi had a high infant mortality rate.
+The Ancestral Pueblo had a high infant mortality rate.
 If one survived childhood, they could expect to live into their early forties (some lived into their eighties).
 When an Anasazi died, they were buried in a shallow grave, usually in the refuse area.
 Often, a few special items such as pottery, tools, weapons or basketry were buried with the deceased, presumably to carry into the afterlife.
 One such burial was unearthed during the excavation of this ruin.